top of page

 Q. How do I know if I am a good candidate for coaching?
 What’s required for coaching to be successful?

-A. If you are relatively healthy, understand that coaching is not therapy or medical treatment, have or are willing to set aside ample time to take the required action between sessions, are willing and motivated to take full responsibility for your decisions and responses to life, are willing to let go of self-defeating habits and set healthy new ones, are willing to experiment with new concepts and behaviors, are willing and ready to take a different / shift perspectives, are honest and congruent in word and deed with yourself and others, are willing to establish a trusting and completely honest collaborative relationship with your coach, have or have good reason to believe you can resource yourself to support large and small changes in your life, are ready and willing to accept potential and likely shifts in lifestyle and relationships (including responses from others to your moving forward) coaching will entail, and sense that the gaps between where you are now and where you want to be are realistic and achievable… then coaching is right for you and success will be yours.
-The success of coaching will either be unviable or will decline in success in proportion the more of the above you consider challenging or unworkable.
-If at least three of the above are a challenge and you still want to be coached, then your initial coaching targets (if accepted) will need to focus on these.
+A. If you are relatively healthy, understand that coaching is not therapy or medical treatment, have or are willing to set aside the time to take needed action between sessions, are willing and motivated to take full responsibility for your decisions and responses to life, are willing to let go of self-defeating habits and set healthy new ones, are curious and willing to experiment with new behaviors, are willing to take different / shift perspectives, are honest and congruent in word and deed with yourself and others, can do a reasonably good job of noticing, tracking, and articulating your experience (thoughts, behavior, feelings, sensations), are willing to establish an authentic and trusting collaborative relationship with your coach, have good reason to believe you can resource yourself to support large and small changes in your life, are willing to accept potential and likely shifts in habits and relationships (including responses from others to your moving forward), feel a strong sense of "all in" for a change, do not have restrictive mental health issues or other physical, financial, social, cultural, work related, or environmental / external challenges that could reasonably be expected to significantly interfere with coaching, and sense that any gaps between who and where you are now and who and where you want to be seem for the most part realistic and achievable… then there's a good chance coaching would be right for you and success through it is likely to be yours.
+The success of coaching will decline in proportion to however many of the above are felt to be currently unworkable (circumstances, readiness, willingness, resources).
+If any of the above seem to be obstacles, then your initial coaching (if not referred) will likely include a focus on these.

-Q. Is there a free consultation before beginning, and how does that work?
+Q. Is there a free consultation possible before booking?

 Q. Is there a way to by-pass the free consultation and go straight into getting coached for a one-off single session?

 A. Yes.
 “Straight in coaching”, proceeding directly into booking a single coaching session may be possible for people who have successfully been coached before.
-Initial forms would, however, still need to be completed (e.g. initial consultation form), and acceptance by the coach is not guaranteed.
+Initial forms would, however, may still need to be completed (depending on service, contract), and acceptance by the coach is not guaranteed.
 These types of sessions can work well for people who have experienced and understand coaching well and simply want an occasional single session “boost” or fresh perspective through a conversation with a new or different coach --e.g. to bounce ideas off, articulate and define, quick-plan, process input, integrate, consult, and co-think their way through or toward something on a clear-intentioned "results flexible" one-off or otherwise irregularly or immediate need scheduled terms.

 Q. What makes coaching work?
 Is it just techniques?

-Q. What coaching models are used?
-What does a typical coaching process look like?
+Q. What does a typical coaching process look like?

-A. Coaching models drawn from (science, practice/evidence, experience and consensus based): Primary - GOOD (Auerbach), GROW, ACT Based Coaching, Solution Focused, Integrative, EVB Positive Psychology, Motivational Interviewing, EVB Behavioral Health, Spiritual/Transpersonal (SQ21), Integral, HeartMath, Compassionate Inquiry, Appreciative Inquiry, Narrative, SoC Trans-Theoretical, Transformational (Co-Active), Somatic, and Cognitive Behavioral.
-Although the process may be highly individualized and quite flexible, the common "standard" structure tends to look like this: After the initial free consultation has been completed and coaching is booked, the process typically starts with getting to know more about you, your present situation, and how and in what areas you would like your coach to support you at this time in your life (your goals and hoped for coaching outcomes).
-In the process of building a trusting and aligned relationship with the coach, we often start with what beckons/draws you, where the aliveness is, what you would like for yourself, how you know that to be true, what resources and strengths you have to draw on, what the primary drivers and motivators are, what you've tried, what's worked, and what hasn't, what's gotten in the way, and so on.
-Depending on the client and the goals, the process may be mildly or tightly structured and would involve recommended assessments (e.g. values, interests, personality, quality of life, well-being, etc.), a signed coaching agreement, a deeper discussion of what you would like to achieve through coaching and why, discussion of key items on the initial questionnaire, a look at your current reality and resources, an inventory of what elevates and depletes your energy (creating essential foundational goals), and often proceeds to creating a personal vision statement that outlines your "best self" experience across important life roles, what matters to and enlivens you, what it would be like (specific positive outcomes, transformations) if your desired coaching results were in place and you felt a sense of satisfaction, alignment, and vitality moving forward.
+A. Although the process will be highly individualized and quite flexible, the common "core" structure may look something like this: After the initial free consultation has been completed and coaching is booked, the process typically starts with getting to know more about you, your present situation, and how and in what areas you would like your coach to support you at this time in your life (your goals and hoped for coaching outcomes).
+In the process of building a trusting and aligned relationship with the coach, we often start with what beckons/draws you, the nature and strength of the energy/draw/aliveness/musts of hope and longing (and aversions) in your life, what you would like for yourself, how you know that to be true, what resources and strengths you have to draw on, what the primary drivers and motivators are, what you've tried, what's worked, and what hasn't, what's gotten in the way, and so on.
+Depending on the client and the goals, the process may be mildly or tightly structured and could involve recommended assessments (e.g. values, interests, personality, quality of life, well-being, etc.), a signed coaching agreement, a deeper discussion of what you would like to achieve through coaching and why, discussion of key items on the initial questionnaire, a look at your current reality and resources, an inventory of what elevates and depletes your energy (creating essential foundational goals), and often proceeds to creating a personal vision statement that outlines your "best self" experience across important life roles, what matters to and enlivens you, what it would be like (specific positive outcomes, transformations) if your desired coaching results were in place and you felt a sense of satisfaction, alignment, and vitality moving forward.
 We would take a closer look at how your vision aligns with your profile --e.g. strengths, values, usage of time, space/energy, resources, history of successes, ways of staying present and focused, ways of dealing with obstacles and set backs, current skill, support, and capacity needs-- to clarify and define the focus on scaling specific goals, sub-goals and “pre-condition” goals in an achievable, measurable, and accountable way that builds confidence and forward momentum.
 In planning steps and taking action, we include ways to plan for, execute, and revise strategies to deal with obstacles and challenges, ways to optimize the enabling fundamentals (energy, physical, mental, emotional, spiritual, social, environmental), readiness, and driving "why".
-With actions taken, we celebrate successes, extract learning and positive growth, tweak the plan/action where needed, and use the experiential feedback to determine and set in motion further steps to keep moving forward, build on, and sustain success.
-We often find that the original goals may morph into slightly different or completely new goals... where the process can become the goal as much as the goal drives the process.
-Note: For certain special package programs (e.g. Career Satisfaction Reboot; Targetted Health/Wellness), and for EAP and empaneled provider agreements, the specific processes of coaching may vary (e.g. greater consulting role by the coach).
+With actions taken, we celebrate successes, extract learning and positive growth, tweak the plan/action where needed (e.g. less than hoped for results, when challenges in life reverts us to a prior state, when it is discovered a goal may not have been the main priority, etc.), and use the experiential feedback to determine and set in motion further steps to keep moving forward, build on, and sustain success.
+We often find that the original goals spawn or morph into slightly different or completely new or additional goals... where the process can become the goal as much as the goal drives the process ("It's everything I always wanted" vs/or "It's everything I never even knew I always wanted.").
+Note: For certain special package programs, coaching goals, client interests (e.g. Targetted Health/Wellness), and EAP / contracted provider agreements, the methods and process of coaching may vary considerably (e.g. greater consulting role by the coach) via collaborative agreement to achieve the desired results (e.g. incorporating more educational, advising, prescriptive, and consulting elements).

 Q. What is the difference between coaching and counseling or psychotherapy?
 Isn’t my LebenWell coach also a trained professional counselor?